juliatogr/S3_SCAV/readme.md

 ## Comments

 All videos from exercise 1 are located inside the `videos` folder, organised in different folders depending on its codec (VP8, VP9, h265 & AV1), or if they are the originals.
 The collages are inside the `collages`folder.
+Each collage has the next visualization:

+- **upper-left:** H265
+- **upper-right:** VP8
+- **lower-left:** VP9
+- **lower-right:** AV1

 I created a GUI where you can write the path to the video (Ex. ./videos/originals/bbb_480x480.mp4) and choose the format you want to convert it selecting the corresponding button.
 The output file will be located at the main project folder, with the name "output.{extension}".
-The GUII looks like this:
+The GUI looks like this:
 <p align="center">
 <img src=https://user-images.githubusercontent.com/72571435/203330869-a35851ee-488f-4921-842f-cd7b379f0b83.png />
 </p>